ethersphere/SWIPs/SWIPs/swip-19.md

 ### Staking contract changes

-#### The overlay change endpoint:

-1. Set the new nonce to

-   `function changeOverlay(bytes32 _nonce)`

-   node address is auto picked from the msg.sender and used to calculate new overlay

-2. Event will be trigered to show that overlay has been changed

-   `emit OverlayChanged(msg.sender, overlay);`

-#### The stake deposit endpoint:
+#### The stake deposit endpoint/overlay change:

-From previous function we now have the one where we don't send nodes address it is auto picked from sender and calculated
+Major change from previous function "depositStake" we now have the NEW one where we don't send nodes address, it is auto picked from sender

-`function depositStake(bytes32 _nonce, uint256 _amount)`
+`function manageStake(bytes32 _nonce, uint256 _amount)`

 We also changed the event, now it emits different indexed variable which is owner of node

 `emit StakeUpdated(msg.sender, updatedAmount, overlay, block.number);`

+This function can also be used to add more stake to the same node.
+We can also change overlay with it if we set difference nonce, in that case event will be trigered to show that overlay has been changed

+`emit OverlayChanged(msg.sender, overlay);

 #### Withdraw from stake